Internet Speed Test Canada

 For video conferencing (Zoom, Teams, Google Meet):

-Upload speed is critical for work-from-home because your video quality depends on it.
-If you are on cable internet with low upload speeds, consider switching to fibre.
+Upload speed is critical for work-from-home because your camera quality depends on it.
+If you are on cable internet with low upload speeds, consider switching to fibre where available.

 Can my ISP see what I am doing during a speed test?